 The potential for therapeutic translation into the human form of disease is supported by observed clinical benefits in RRV patients with debilitating arthralgia who were treated with PPS on a compassionate basis via the Therapeutic Goods and Administration (TGA) – Special Access Scheme.

-In August 2018 Paradigm finalised recruitment of its Phase 2a randomised, double-blinded placebo-controlled pilot clinical trial in participants with persistent Ross River virus (RRV) induced arthralgia (painful joints) treated with injectable pentosan polysulfate sodium (iPPS).
+In June 2019 Paradigm reported on the results of its successful Phase 2a randomised, double-blinded placebo-controlled pilot clinical trial in participants with persistent Ross River virus (RRV) induced arthralgia (painful joints) treated with injectable pentosan polysulfate sodium (iPPS).

-The RRV pilot study is aimed at providing the clinical evidence for the design of a larger clinical trial in Chikungunya Virus (CHIKV) induced arthralgia which affects a larger population globally.
+Results from the RRV pilot study provide clinical evidence for the design of a larger clinical trial in Chikungunya Virus (CHIKV) induced arthralgia which affects a larger population globally.

 Clinical development of PPS as a therapy for joint symptoms of RRV and CHIKV follows compelling preclinical evidence in alphavirus models